Social Enterprise Development Initiative

 SEDI grantees

-Learn about the social enterprises already selected for a SEDI Capability Building Grant at SEDI grantees.
+View the social enterprises already selected for a SEDI Capability Building Grant.

 SEDI education and mentoring

-The SEDI online education and mentoring activities are available to the whole sector.
+The SEDI education and mentoring activities are online and available to the whole sector.
 They complement the individualised support provided by SEDI Capability Building Grants.

 SEA is the SEDI Education and Mentoring Coordinator.
 It is the Australian social enterprise peak body and grew out of the sector.
 SEA’s mission aligned with the goals of the SEDI Education and Mentoring activity.
 The partnership means the sector has a voice in SEDI.